WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/dashes.md

 Don't use an en dash as a bullet in a list.
 See "Lists" for additional information.
 Avoid using an em dash to indicate empty or unoccupied elements such as text fields, cells, and other values.

 Don't use an en dash to indicate a range of times.
 Use the word *to* instead of the en dash.
+Use an en dash with no surrounding spaces for a schedule or listing.

 **Examples**

-[warning] Not Recommended: The meeting is scheduled from 15:00–16:00 UTC. [/warning]
+[tip] Recommended: The server was down from 3:00 AM to 5:00 AM. [/tip]
-[tip] Recommended: The meeting is scheduled from 15:00 to 16:00 UTC. [/tip]
+[tip] Recommended: The meeting is scheduled from 15:00–16:00 UTC. [/tip]

 ### Typing en dashes

-`&#8209;`
+`&ndash;`